XronTrix10/Telegram-Leecher/README.md

 ## **⚠️ You Should NOT use it as it goes against Google Colab's Policy**

 > Resources in Colab are prioritized for interactive use cases.
 We prohibit actions associated with `bulk compute`, actions that negatively impact others, as well as actions associated with bypassing our policies.
-The following are disallowed from Colab runtimes:
+The following are disallowed from Colab runtime:
 >
 > - file hosting, `media serving`, or `other web service offerings not related to interactive compute with Colab`
 > - `downloading torrents` or `engaging in peer-to-peer file-sharing`